franciskershaw/festiviews/README.md

 #### Colour Scheme

-I combined the key associative words with the colour pallette generator found on [Coolors](https://coolors.co/) to find the following hex codes for consideration during the development of the project:
+I combined the key associative words with the colour pallette generator found on [Coolors](https://coolors.co/) to find the following codes for consideration during the development of the project:

-* Greens: #7FB069 (Bud Green), #3A7E42 (Fern Green)
-* General background: #fbf9ef (Cornsilk)
+* Greens: rgba(114, 156, 95, 0.9)
+* General background: rgb(243, 242, 236) - this is mostly covered by background images, but is visible on the festival hubs by the reviews section.
-* Darker writing to colour: #392d34 (Eggplant)
+* Darker writing to colour: #392d34
+* Text colour: #fbf9ef;
+* Logo and several headings: #c11e47c9

 #### Typography

-Possible fonts through Google Fonts:

-* Nunito (or Nunito Sans)
-* Work Sans
-* Quicksand
+After deliberating between upwards of fifteen different fonts that fit the professional aesthetic planned for the site, I eventually settled on 'Nunito' from Google Fonts as this font style worked as equally well for headings and general text alike and ensured everything felt very consistent.
+To ensure headings stood out despite being the same font as the rest of the site's content, I tended to include a subtle text shadow.

 ### Data Model